 How do I know when my steak is done?
 The only perfect method is to use a thermometer to test the inside temp.
 Sure… you can guess but we are talking about how to grill the PERFECT steak, so invest in a digital thermometer and make sure it is on your tailgating checklist.
 Test the internal temperature as measured in the middle of the steak.
 The USDA recommends that you cook to 145 F and then allow to rest for at least three minutes.

 MEDIUM RARE = 130-135 F

 MEDIUM = 140-145 F

 MEDIUM WELL = 150 F

 **(IMPORTANT NOTE: If someone asks you to cook the steak well done… just make ’em a hamburger instead.
 Seriously!
 Why in the billyheck would they want to destroy the flavor and awesomeness of a good steak by overcooking it?
 Next they’ll be asking you to top it with a whole bottle ketchup.
 SHEESH!)

 TIP #7 Let The Steak Rest After Grilling

-Don’t just cut into a steak that’s hot off the grill.
-Remove from grill then cover and it rest 5-8 minutes.
+Don’t just cut into a steak that’s hot off the grill. (granted … i do this all the time just so you can see the inside of the steak) Normally, it is preferable to remove the beef from grill first, then cover and it rest 5-8 minutes.
 During this process the steak’s the juices will redistribute back through the meat and the steak will actually rise in temperature for a bit (about 5 more degrees in that 5-8 minute rest window) and end up being even more tender.